Book of Enoch: Description

 And they became pregnant, and they bare great giants, whose height was three hundred ells: (Note: The Ethiopian text says 300 cubits (135 m), which is probably a corruption of 30 cubits (13.5 m).
 However, even this figure may itself be the result of a scribal corruption, as the Greek text refers instead to three groups of giants: the Giants, Nephilim, and Elioud (Eljo in Jubilees 7:21-22).
 John Baty’s translation of the Ethiopian version replaces this verse with the Greek equivalent in The Book of Enoch the Prophet, Wentworth Press, 2019, ISBN 978-0353916043.)
 Who consumed all the acquisitions of men.
 And when men could no longer sustain them, the giants turned against them and devoured mankind.
 And they began to sin against birds, and beasts, and reptiles, and fish, and to devour one another's flesh, and drink the blood.

-It also discusses the teaching of humans by the fallen angels, chiefly Azâzêl:
+It also discusses the teaching of humans by the fallen angels, chiefly Azazel:

 And Azâzêl taught men to make swords, and knives, and shields, and breastplates, and made known to them the metals of the earth and the art of working them, and bracelets, and ornaments, and the use of antimony, and the beautifying of the eyelids, and all kinds of costly stones, and all colouring tinctures.
 And there arose much godlessness, and they committed fornication, and they were led astray, and became corrupt in all their ways.
 Semjâzâ taught enchantments, and root-cuttings, Armârôs the resolving of enchantments, Barâqîjâl, taught astrology, Kôkabêl the constellations, Ezêqêêl the knowledge of the clouds, Araqiêl the signs of the earth, Shamsiêl the signs of the sun, and Sariêl the course of the moon.

 Michael, Uriel, Raphael, and Gabriel appeal to God to judge the inhabitants of the world and the fallen angels.
 Uriel is then sent by God to tell Noah of the coming cataclysm and what he needs to do.

 Then said the Most High, the Holy and Great One spoke, and sent Uriel to the son of Lamech, and said to him: Go to Noah and tell him in my name "Hide thyself!" and reveal to him the end that is approaching: that the whole earth will be destroyed, and a deluge is about to come upon the whole earth, and will destroy all that is on it.
 And now instruct him that he may escape and his seed may be preserved for all the generations of the world.